marksmith-II/sap-api-accelerator-mcp/README.md

 3. **Exercise the tools**
    - Open the **Tools** tab, choose `list_sap_content_packages`, and click **Execute** to confirm catalog access.
-   - Pick `get_sap_package_artifacts`, supply a `TechnicalName` from the previous response, and execute again to view the artifact breakdown.
+   - Pick `get_sap_package_info`, supply a `TechnicalName` from the previous response, and execute again to view package details.

 4. **Inspect traffic / troubleshoot**
    - Use the **Messages** view to see raw MCP JSON exchange.